 Yes.
 OVUM operates in fully-equipped, latest technology laboratories that give excellent pregnancy results with the use of vitrification procedure for embryos.
 We also use vitrification for freezing eggs and results are encouraging as this is still an experimental method.

 - How many eggs do we receive on average?

 We provide 8 eggs on average.

 - How many embryos do you replace during embryo transfer?

 The number of embryos transferred, depends on the recipient’s reproductive history and age and on the quality of embryos themselves.
 We usually transfer 2 embryos but single embryo transfers are welcome.
 By law, we are not allowed to transfer any more than 2 embryos in any case.

 - How long we do have to stay in Greece for the first consultation and how long for the completion of treatment?

 The initial consultation will take about an hour.

 If you are travelling as a couple, you need to arrive in Greece the day before or on the day of egg collection at the latest as your partner will provide us with a semen sample on that day.
 You will need to stay until embryo transfer which usually takes place 2 to 3 days later.
 If embryo transfer is to be performed at blastocyst stage this takes place 5 or 6 days after egg collection.

-Alternatively your partner’s sperm may be frozen and exported from a UK laboratory to our unit at any time before egg collection.
+Alternatively your partner’s sperm may be frozen and exported from a European laboratory to our unit at any time before egg collection.
 In such a case you would only need to be in Athens for the day of embryo transfer.